PFAS in Practice

 OCWD and CDM Smith covered far-reaching and pivotal innovations that are moving the needle toward lower costs and more sustainable PFAS solutions.
 Dr. Megan Plumlee, director of Research for OCWD, and Jennifer Hooper, senior research engineer at CDM Smith, introduced the next generation of PFAS treatment, which included new and regenerable sorbents that are proving more effective at removing PFAS and produce little to no waste stream.
 Some of the latest technologies require no sorbent at all.

 Other topics included a regulatory update from the California Water Resources Control Board, exposure impacts from an expert in toxicology, and PFAS-related litigation.
 Download the full presentation slide deck for more information.
-If you would like to set up a similar workshop, contact Dora Chiang, and we would be happy to organize a program tailored to your group.
+If you would like to set up a similar workshop, contact our PFAS Team.
+We would be happy to organize a program tailored to your group.